onap/cps/docs/cps-path.rst

 **Limitations**
   - Only string and integer values are supported (boolean and float values are not supported).
   - Multiple attributes should be separated by 'and'.
-  - Trailing 'and' is ignored in the yang list.